 Graduating in 2000 with an Honours Degree in Computer Aided Engineering and Design, Peter chose to remain in Sheffield, and began his career as an Engineering Designer.
 One of Peter’s greatest advantages is that his professional engineering career covered a broad range of disciplines, from aerospace to architectural, and taught him how to communicate technical information in a form which can be understood by the layman.

 It was in 2006 that Peter’s first article was published, which chronicled his experiences travelling to the Burning Man Festival in Nevada’s Black Rock Desert.
 The following year, Peter joined the Pennyblackmusic online music magazine.

-Having written a daily blog for Dominion Online and a series of articles for the Huffington Post, Peter now writes feature articles for the BBC, The Guardian, Kotaku.
-Computer Weekly, and Prima Baby & Pregnancy.
+Having written a daily blog for Dominion Online and a series of articles for the Huffington Post, Peter now writes feature articles for the BBC, The Guardian, Computer Weekly, Alphr and Prima Baby & Pregnancy.